 Broadly speaking, when this article was written, these states did not require consumer debt collectors to be licensed – Kansas, Louisiana, New Hampshire, Ohio, Pennsylvania, Texas, California, Georgia, Kentucky, Mississippi, Missouri, Montana, New York, Oklahoma, South Carolina, Vermont and Virginia.

 Since the license requirements vary significantly, debt collectors need to carefully understand the laws in the state which they are attempting to collect.

-Several collection agencies take license in 49 states except Massachusetts, because Massachusetts’ compliance system is complex and costly, and they partner with a local collection to still provide a nationwide coverage.
+Several collection agencies take license in 49 states except for Massachusetts, because Massachusetts’ compliance system is complex and costly, and they partner with a local collection to still provide nationwide coverage.

 A nationwide collection agency must

-- Have a through understanding of Statute of Limitations for each state, once a debt becomes older than that time-frame, they may lose the right to pursue the collection activity on the debtor (consumer).
+- Have a thorough understanding of Statute of Limitations for each state.
+Once a debt becomes older than that time-frame, they may lose the right to pursue the collection activity on the debtor (consumer).